Springer, New Mexico: History

 The town was the county seat of Colfax County from 1882—1897 and keeps the former Courthouse as a museum.
 The location was chosen due to anticipation of the Atchison, Topeka and Santa Fe Railway coming and as it was halfway between the Mountain Branch and Cimarron Cutoff of the Santa Fe Trail.

-The former Colfax County Courthouse in Springer is now a visitor center and museum.
-It was built for $9,800 in the early 1880s.

-It was besieged by rioters during the Colfax County War and only saved from fire by Union Soldiers arriving to kick away burning bales of hay around it.

-It has had multiple uses over the years, including the site of the Raton Reform School for Boys (1910–1917).
-It has also been a library, the Springer town hall, and a jail.
-Outside the courthouse museum is a tall monument to the Ten Commandments.
-There is also a marker honoring Lance Corporal Chad Robert Hildebrandt (October 12, 1983—October 17, 2005), the first casualty in the Iraq War from Springer.

 The Springer Correctional Center, operated by the New Mexico Corrections Department, is located 2 mi northwest of Springer.
 The correctional center is one of New Mexico's oldest detention facilities, having begun operation in 1909 as the New Mexico Boys' School.